Iraka-C/Skeeetch/gl/docs/en/readme.md

 # Skeeetch Introduction

-Skeeetch is a Web-based sketchpad.
-It is concise and powerful, open-source and free to use.
+Skeeetch is a web-based sketchpad.
+It is elegant and powerful, open-source and free to use.

 Skeeetch is available on the website without download: